wetryingtodorock/getblock-docs/en/rpc-service/theta/json-rpc/theta_thetacli.Send.md

 ---
-title: theta:thetacli.Send \[POST\]
+title: thetacli.Send - Theta Network
-description: This API sends the Theta/TFuel tokens.
-Note the API call can send eitherTheta tokens or TFuel tokens, or both in one shot.
+description: Example code for the thetacli.Send json-rpc method. Сomplete guide on how to use thetacli.Send json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters